 The components of a tennis racquet are a handle and neck joining a roughly elliptical frame that holds a matrix of tightly pulled strings.
 For the first 100 years of the modern game, racquets were of wood and of standard size, and strings were of animal gut.
 Laminated wood construction yielded more strength in racquets used through most of the 20th century until first metal and then composites of carbon graphite, ceramics, and lighter metals such as titanium were introduced.
 These stronger materials enabled the production of oversized rackets that yielded yet more power.
 Meanwhile technology led to the use of synthetic strings that match the feel of gut yet with added durability.
-Under modern rules of tennis, the racquet must adhere to the following guidelines;
+Under modern rules of tennis, the racquet must adhere to the following guidelines;* The hitting area, composed of the strings, must be flat and generally uniform.

 * The frame of the hitting area may not be more than 29 inches in length and 12.5 inches in width.